valeriova96/IOT2020_assignments/README.md

 ## Assignment 1 (Thingsboard, paho-mqtt and Python)

-It consists by creating a script which generates random value for 2 weather stations simulated thanks to the [Thingsboard](https://thingsboard.io) technology.
+It consists by creating a script which generates random values for 2 weather stations simulated thanks to the [Thingsboard](https://thingsboard.io) technology.
 These informations are delivered thanks to an MQTT broker provided by [paho-mqtt](https://www.eclipse.org/paho/)

 ## Blog post